NON-Encoding/NON-Encoding.github.io/index.md

 ## Code-Page

 **NONE** _encoding_ and _decoding_ from and to character-codes is as straightforward as it can get.
-All character-codes are just allocated on the code page in such a way that the sequence of bits of a character's bytes (as given in the encoding scheme) understood as one unsigned integer is the character code (code point).
+All character-codes are allocated on the code page in such a way that the _encoded_ sequence of bits of a character's bytes interpreted as one unsigned integer is the character code (code point).

 <table class='encoding'>
 <tr>